Government Contracting

 What are some of the steps for applying for and securing a contract?

-• Get a DUNS number
+• Get a UEI (Unique Entity Identifier) number

-• Work with a government contracting specialist
+• Work with a government contracting consultant

 • Search bids